safoorsafdar/safoorsafdarcom/content/posts/get-started-with-iac-and-terraform/index.md

 ## Summary

-In conclusion, Infrastructure as Code (IAC) is an approach to managing IT infrastructure through code, which provides numerous benefits such as faster and more efficient infrastructure deployment, improved scalability, better infrastructure management, consistency, and eliminates manual errors.
+In conclusion, Infrastructure as Code (IAC) is an approach to managing IT infrastructure through code, which provides numerous benefits such as faster and more efficient infrastructure deployment, improved scalability, better infrastructure management, consistency, and elimination of manual errors.

 There are many IAC tools available, including Terraform, Ansible, and Chef, each with its own unique features and capabilities.
 IAC is typically divided into two phases - initial setup and maintenance.
 Terraform is an open-source IAC tool that simplifies infrastructure provisioning by allowing users to define infrastructure resources in a simple and consistent manner.